 The collective health of the JFRC is everyone's responsibility.
 Do not attend class if you are ill.
-A doctor's notice will be required to justify your absences.
+A medical certification is required to justify your absences.
 Attention!
 Private travel, homework for other courses, job commitments, etc. are not valid reasons for excused absences.
 Please, carefully coordinate your schedule according to all your commitments.